joelface/mineon/README.md

 * Don't use <b>File > Export</b> in Designer to build HWT files, as it has a tendency to not work for various reasons.
 Instead, open up a command prompt and run <b>TemplateWatch.exe</b>, which is found in the <b>export</b> subdirectory of the application.
 Put this subdirectory in your Windows <b>PATH</b> environment variable so you can simply call <code>templatewatch .</code> from the directory of the watchface you're building.

+## Mineon Installation

+The latest release of the watchface can be found on the [Mineon GitHub releases page](https://github.com/joelface/mineon/releases).
+After downloading it to your phone, upload the watchface to your band using the modded Huawei Health app.
+You will then be able to set it on your band by long pressing on the display.

 ## Mineon Build Prerequisites

 * ### [Inkscape](https://inkscape.org/release/)